 Upperclass students in Honors reside wherever they choose.
 Some move to upperclass Honors floors or to other special-interest housing; others choose conventional housing on- or off-campus.
-Upperclass Honors housing is available in North Central, Brown, Sypherd, Harter, and Sharp Halls and in South Central in Cannon and New Castle Halls on the beautiful University of Delaware Mall and in Special Interest Housing on Ray Street, the University's newest residence hall complex.
+Upperclass Honors housing is available in North Central in Brown, Sypherd, Harter, and Sharp Halls and in South Central in Cannon and New Castle Halls on the beautiful University of Delaware Green.
 Honors Program students with a minimum 3.00 cum GPA are guaranteed a space in upper class Honors housing.